-The connecting user is always granted the highest privilege mode based on its permission rights when the previous user is in read-only mode.
+The connecting user is always granted the highest privilege mode based on his or her permission rights when the previous user is in read-only mode.

 Once two users are connected to a server port, either user may choose at any time to change his/her access mode (or disconnect from the session by issuing an escape sequence command).